 Drew Gray is a photographer, composer, and educator seeking to make the world a more inspiring & creative place.

-Through his wide array of creative pursuits, Drew has built a strong reputation for innovation and technical excellence.
+Through all his creative pursuits Drew has worked hard to build a strong reputation for innovation and technical excellence.

-Drew is known as a photoshop enthusiast and is also an Adobe Certified Associate.
-Before establishing his career as an architectural photographer he built experience photographing both weddings and commercial projects.
-Today Drew has the incredible opportunity to shoot and retouch some of the most beautiful spaces in the Twin Cities and surrounding areas.
+Drew is an Adobe Certified Associate in Photoshop and Industry Partner member with ASID (American Society of Interior Designers).
+Before focusing his career as an interior/architectural photographer he built experience photographing various commercial projects and weddings.
+Today Drew is incredibly grateful for the opportunity to shoot and retouch some of the most beautiful spaces in the Twin Cities and surrounding areas.
 You can also view some of Drew's personal projects here.

-Drew is usually found active with his family of four.
+Drew can usually be found active with his family of four.
 In his free time you'll find him to be a composer & technology enthusiast.
-Drew is also an avid minimalist.
-His rational stance on minimalism has allowed him to continually pursue his dreams while remaining focused on family and other quality relationships.
+Drew is also an avid minimalist since 2013, believing a rational approach has had many benefits.

 Accompanied by Minnesota WCCO news in 2010, Drew debuted piano harmonics with his "Piano Sonata No. 1 in C Minor" in the form of a benefit concert raising over $3,300 for Kids Against Hunger.
 Later In 2012, Drew produced his own video in which he recorded himself performing the first movement of the piece.

 In addition to his work as a pianist, Drew has taught an array of other instruments and holds experience running his own comprehensive recording studio since the age of 14.

 Today Drew is in progress on his second Piano Sonata as well various other projects.